Don’t look for financial escape in your Timmy’s cup

 Where can you go for help?

-The second thing you need to know about credit counselling services is that you are handing control over to somebody else.
+The second thing you need to know about credit counseling services is that you are handing control over to somebody else.
 Yes, you are stepping out of your comfort zone and giving up control to somebody else, whether to a person or to a company.
 But keep in mind that if you got this far into debt, control is just an illusion; you never really were in control.

 Debt settlement is a totally different beast.
 You might manage to pay off your debts at a slightly discounted rate.
 Or maybe not.
 Some debts might still remain, and some might still come after you later on.
 There is a lot of fine print to be wary of.
 Not all debt qualifies for debt settlement, either, so don’t think that it is some kind of utopia.